Architectural Solar Solutions

 Benefits of BIPV:

-• Enhanced Aesthetics: Unlike conventional panels, BIPV solutions blend seamlessly with architectural designs.
+• Enhanced Aesthetics: Unlike conventional panels, BIPV solutions blend smoothly with architectural designs.

 • Energy Savings: Solar-integrated facades reduce cooling loads by limiting solar heat gain while generating electricity.